ekrolen/data-512-wildfire-project/README.md

     gemoetryType - Single value of "esriGeometryPolygon"
     spatialReference - Dictionary of {'wkid': 102008, 'latestWkid': 102008}
     fieldAliases - This dictionary contains each of the 30 field variables as keys, and their "English translations" as values.
 As an example, 'USGS_Assigned_ID':'USGS Assigned ID'.
 The variable names and their aliases are straightforward.
-For more information on what each field means, please see the USGS provided metadata as this information is not provided in the data itself. fields - This key returns a list of dictionaries which provides the name of each field, its type (e.g., esriFieldTypeOID, esriFieldTypeInteger), its alias, and occasionally the length of the field (e.g., 100, 300000) features - This key returns what we will be using as the fire data.
+For more information on what each field means, please see the USGS provided metadata as this information is not provided in the data itself. fields - This key returns a list of dictionaries which provides the name of each field, its type (e.g., esriFieldTypeOID, esriFieldTypeInteger), its alias, and occasionally the length of the field (e.g., 100, 300000).
+See Wildland_Fire_Polygon_Metadata.xml for more. features - This key returns what we will be using as the fire data.
 It is a list of 135,061 'attribute' dictionaries, each of which also contains a dictionary with the fields specified in "fields" or "fieldAliases".
+See Wildland_Fire_Polygon_Metadata.xml for more.

 Wildland_Fire_Polygon_Metadata.xml - This file contains text metadata about the fire data.
 It will not be parsed and analyzed, but is an indespensible reference for data users.